-Mix in the wet ingredients, turn out onto a floured surface, roll out into a disk, and cut into wedges.
+Mix in the wet ingredients, turn out onto a floured surface, roll out into a disc, and cut into wedges.

 - 1 tablespoon baking powder

-Add the cubed butter into the flour mixture, coat and work into the flour by rubbing between your palms to flatten the butter into the flour until it resembles large crumbs (see photos in post)
+- Add the cubed butter into the flour mixture, coat, and work into the flour by rubbing between your palms to flatten the butter into the flour until it resembles large crumbs then mix in the raisins.

-Transfer onto a lined baking sheet (I lined mine with non stick foil), brush with milk and bake 20-25 minutes or until golden.
+- Transfer the paper with the dough onto a sheet pan and cut it into 8 equal-sized wedges.
+Brush with milk and bake 20-25 minutes or until golden.